galanonym/.vim/readme.md

     A - append at the end of the line o - new line and edit
     O - new line above and edit
+    ea - append at the end of current word

 Deletion